emirsansar/HesApp-Tracker---JetPack-Compose/README.md

 Additionally, users can customize the app's theme according to their preferences.
 The application supports two language options: Turkish and English, allowing users to switch between languages seamlessly.

+I had done this project with XML Layout in previous months.
+You can access it here: <br> https://github.com/emirsansar/HesApp---Subscriptions-Tracker

 Here's a video of the application on Youtube:

 <a href="https://youtu.be/OT4P4Kk76Ss" target="_blank">